CharlesSchimmel/md-graph/README.md

 - [x] Backlinks
 - [x] Orphans
 - [x] Unreachables
+- [ ] Tags
-- [.] subgraphs
+- [ ] subgraphs
     - [x] forward
     - [ ] backward
     - [ ] undirected
-- [ ] Tags
 - [ ] Ignore...
     - Lists
     - from another subgraph
-- Export graph of a collection to JSON
-- Find orphaned files
+- [ ] Ignore or include static files

 ### Supported Formats
-Because this (currently) only tries to parse out link types, any format that uses markdown or wikilink style links should work.
+Because this merely parses out links, any format that uses markdown or wikilink style links should work.
+Links that are escaped or encoded in a way that is different from their filesystem name will not be traversed correctly.

 ## Background
 I have a directory of notes in markdown format that link to each other like a